Membership Categories and Criteria for Memberships

 - Clinical Supervision related to practice.

 Please note: UPCA does not differentiate between online or in-person supervision

 Please also note:

-CPD Evidence (e.g. certificates; minutes etc.) – copies are not required as part of the annual renewal process however please retain originals in your CPD portfolio as you may be requested to submit this documentation during a random audit process or during your quinquennial re-accreditation assessment by the UPCA registration committee.
+CPD Evidence (e.g. certificates; minutes etc.) – copies are not required as part of the annual renewal process however please retain originals in your CPD portfolio as you will be requested to submit this documentation during the CPD audit process for your 5-yearly re-accreditation assessment by the UPCA audit committee.

 It is a condition of membership that all Clinical members be audited once every five years, to demonstrate they that have met the UKCP requirement for 250 hours of CPD.
 The audit serves the purpose of meeting the requirements of the UKCP 5-yearly re-accreditation.
 The audit is conducted in the Spring of each year.
 If you have been selected for audit you will be sent an audit notice with details of the additional CPD information and evidence required.